-- Encryption & credentials and select the option named as “Encrypt phone.”
+- Encryption & credentials and select the option named “Encrypt phone.”

 Why Factory Reset isn’t enough for clearing an Android Phone

-According to the recent reports by a very popular and reliable Security Firm, only a plain Android reset is not enough to clean any Android device thoroughly.
-Despite the phone being cleared completely, the company was able to recover some lost files and images, which wasn’t hard to work on.
+According to recent reports by a very popular and reliable Security Firm, only a plain Android reset is not enough to thoroughly clean any Android device.
+Despite the phone being cleared completely, the company recovered some lost files and images, which wasn’t hard to work on.
 Thus, it is proved explicitly that factory reset isn’t enough to wipe an Android phone and tablet.
-But don’t worry, there is always a better alternative available that will help you to clean Android entirely without the fear of any recovery.
+But don’t worry; there is always a better alternative available that will help you clean Android entirely without the fear of any recovery.

 What is the traditional way to Encrypt and wipe your data?

 There are many tools available to wipe Android data safely.
-But there is also one primitive method that helps to secure all the personal data before performing a factory reset.
-Follow the steps carefully to complete a factory reset and obtain all the personal data on your phone
+But there is also one primitive method that helps secure all the personal data before performing a factory reset.
+Follow the steps carefully to complete a factory reset and obtain all the personal data on your phone.

 Step 1: Encrypting